polyvariant/sttp-oauth2/README.md

   - Obtain token via `requestToken`
   - `introspect` the token for it's details like `UserInfo`

+The library is using sttp 3.
+The latest version which is using sttp 2 is `0.4.0`.

 ## Contributing

 Feel free to submit feature requests and bug reports under Issues.